malithmeee/jboss-ejb3/README.md

 # jboss-ejb3
-This is sample EJB3 example with Jboss
+This is sample guide to create EJB3 example with maven